top of page

 Do purebred dogs have better temperaments?

-This is one of many ways in which Registered ANKC purebred dogs are more predictable.
-In addition to health checks, ANKC responsible breeders make sure they use animals with good temperaments.
+This is one of many ways in which Registered pedigree purebred dogs are more predictable.
+In addition to health checks, responsible breeders make sure they use animals with good temperaments.
 Purebred dogs are just as loving and playful as any, but a predictable energy-level / temperament means you can find a dog that fits easily into your way of life.

 Are purebred Japanese Spitz healthier?

-What are ANKC papers?
+What are Pedigree papers?

 As above this means so much more than just a piece of paper.